SidOfc/sidneyliebrand.io/data/blog/recruiters-who-call-during-working-hours.md

 ---
-title:       'Recruiters who call during working hours'
+title:       "Recruiters who call during working hours"
-description: 'Any kind of cold-call from some random recruiter or sales rep is annoying enough as is.
-Imagine my frustration when I got a call from a recruiter who called on the <strong>company phone</strong> in the middle of a working day!'
+description: "Any kind of cold-call from some random recruiter or sales rep is annoying enough as is.
+Imagine my frustration when I got a call from a recruiter who called on the <strong>company phone</strong> in the middle of a working day!"
-published:   '2018-08-31T22:41:19Z'
+published:   "2018-08-31T22:41:19Z"
 ---

 <%= figure_tag 'posts/recruiter-table-flip.svg' %>